lj222kj/user-service/README.md

 # user-service
-A user-service which returns a collection of dummy users.
+A user-service written in GO which returns a collection of dummy users.

 Endpoints | Status | Body
 ------------ | -------------| -------------